Certified Operator Build Guide

 Operator Image Source

 You must have a published operator image source in order to publish your operator.
 The base image must be RHEL 7 or UBI.
-Refer to this blog and the FAQ for more information on the Universal Base Image (UBI).
+Refer to and for more information on the Universal Base Image (UBI).